A Rikers Island inmate with coronavirus was granted emergency release. He died that afternoon.

 “This is tragic, and it could have been avoided, had he been permitted to continue with his process outside of prison,” Kilduff said.

-Mercado’s death — he’s the 13th person to die in custody in New York City’s jail system this year — underscores the deepening crisis that plagues the prison: from severe staffing shortages, with the pandemic causing hundreds officers to be on sick leave, according to the Associated Press; to a spike in violent incidents and reports of lawlessness in some units, according to the New York Times.
+Mercado’s death — he’s the 13th person to die in custody in New York City’s jail system this year — underscores the deepening crisis that plagues the prison: including severe staffing shortages, with the pandemic causing hundreds of officers to be on sick leave, according to the Associated Press; and a spike in violent incidents and reports of lawlessness in some units, according to the New York Times.

 Inmates’ advocates and city officials have said the prison is beleaguered, and they have noted decades of neglect that have been exacerbated by the coronavirus pandemic.

-“I am not going to deny that there are serious problems here,” Schiraldi said in a news conference last month, vowing to improve jail safety and security.
+“I am not going to deny that there are serious problems here,” Schiraldi said in a news conference last month, saying he would improve jail safety and security.

 Last year, the chief doctor at Rikers Island warned law enforcement officials of the rapid spread of the coronavirus and urged prosecutors to release vulnerable inmates to avoid a “public health disaster.”

-When asked about safety protocols and measures to prevent the virus from spreading in city jails, a New York City Corrections Department representative told The Post that the department “continues to urge all staff and people in custody to get vaccinated, and we make the vaccine accessible and available to all who want it.”
+When asked about safety protocols and measures to prevent the virus from spreading in city jails, a New York City Department of Correction representative told The Post that the department “continues to urge all staff and people in custody to get vaccinated, and we make the vaccine accessible and available to all who want it.”

-The department noted other prevention measures such as social-distancing protocols, a new intake center, efforts to reduce the number of people in custody, improved cleaning policies and staff mask requirements.
+The department noted other prevention measures such as social distancing protocols, a new intake center, efforts to reduce the number of people in custody, improved cleaning policies and staff mask requirements.

 On Oct.
-8, 610 people in custody had been confirmed to have the coronavirus, according to New York City Board of Correction data, a slight increase from 589 a week before.
+8, 610 people in custody had been confirmed to have the coronavirus, according to New York City Board of Correction data, a slight increase from 589 about a week before.

 Read more